Posts

 Conservatism in Computer Science

 I have attended a seminar discussing how to encourage reproducability in scientific research of the Internet.
 Obviously, everybody agrees that it is desirable that research findings are reproduced by independent studies (and I mean reproduced and not just repeated although repeated is more than nothing).
 The question, however, is how to get there.
 For me this is largely an issue of incentives and I am sure there are a couple of things that can be done to increase incentives to reproduce research.
+I particularly liked the idea to organize repathons, reproducability hackathons where students reproducing work can meet authors of papers they are trying to reproduce and I believe research funding organizations will need to use their power to make it easier to reproduce researchs.

 IETF (still) too slow (followup)

 I am following up on my previous post on this topic, which was focusing on issues related to the timely development of YANG modules.
 There are other key factors that determine the speed in which work completes and that are often ignored in the IETF when people discuss work to be taken on and define milestones.
-A big part is the management of the human resources.
-Yes, this may sound strange give that the IETF is a volunteer organization and hence does not directly “control” human resources.

 RFC #42 is RFC 8342